karmada-io/karmada/docs/proposals/dependencies-automatically-propagation/README.md

             name: my-config
 ```

 Creating a propagation policy to propagate the deployment to specific clusters.
-To enable auto-propagating dependencies, we need to set `propagateDeps` as `ture`.
+To enable auto-propagating dependencies, we need to set `propagateDeps` as `true`.
 ```yaml
 apiVersion: policy.karmada.io/v1alpha1
 kind: PropagationPolicy